White Lantern Corps: Fictional team history

 Deadman commands the ring to resurrect the two heroes, but the ring refuses, saying that this is part of the Entity's plan.
 It is revealed that when Nekron attacked the Earth, not only was the Entity mortally wounded, but the contamination of the planet was also heightened.
 Furthermore, the corruption will rise up in the form of another "dark avatar" of the darkness who will try to destroy the Star City forest, which is the key to save Earth's soul.
 The Entity resurrects the twelve characters with different purposes.
 Some of them, like Hawk, Maxwell Lord and Jade, are supposed to prevent further disasters and give Deadman and the Entity more time.
-But five of them (Aquaman, Firestorm, Martian Manhunter, Hawkman, and Hawkgirl) are resurrected in order to overcome what held them back in life and by completing their tasks.
+Aquaman, Firestorm, Martian Manhunter, Hawkman, and Hawkgirl are resurrected in order to overcome what held them back in life.
 Thus, their life force is purified and the ring takes their essences back because they are essential in saving Earth.
 Deadman also has a secondary purpose: to supply the white ring with power by embracing life.

-When the "Dark Avatar" makes his presence known, Deadman is forced to collect Ronnie Raymond's essence, turning Firestorm into one of the Elementals.
+When the "Dark Avatar" makes his presence known, Deadman is forced to collect Firestorm's essence, turning him into one of the Elementals.
 Aquaman, Martian Manhunter, Hawkman, and Hawkgirl are also revealed to be part of the Elementals, which guard the forest located in Star City.
 They have been transformed by the Entity to represent the elements of Water (Aquaman), Fire (Firestorm), Earth (Martian Manhunter), and Wind (Hawkman and Hawkgirl).
 The elementals protect the Star City Forest from the "Dark Avatar", which is revealed to be Swamp Thing corrupted into a Black Lantern.
 After Swamp Thing is returned to normal, the Entity restores the elementals to their normal selves.